mParticle/docs/src/pages/integrations/braze/event/index.md

 ### Session Start / End

-To send session start and end events S2S to Braze, enable the `Forward Session Events` connection setting.
-Once enabled, session start and end events will be forwarded to Braze as custom events with the names `Session Start` and `Session End`.
-When available, session IDs will also be sent in the `session_id` property on all session start/end, screen view, and custom events.
+To send session start and end events for S2S to Braze, enable the `Forward Session Events` connection setting.
+After enabling this setting, session start and end events are forwarded to Braze as custom events with the names `Session Start` and `Session End`.
+When available, session IDs are also sent in the `session_id` property on all session starts and ends, screen view, and custom events.

+However, note that mParticle SDK kits do not support session events, which are never forwarded with a kit, whether or not `Forward Session Events` is enabled.

 <aside class="notice">When creating segmentation filters within Braze, make sure to use the custom event filters for session data rather than the session filters.</aside>